-Tooth decay does not normally advance past the two outer layers of your teeth, the enamel and dentin.
+Tooth decay does not normally advance past the two outer layers of your teeth, the enamel, and dentin.
 That’s because it’s easy to find decay during your regular dental exams and stop it with a tooth filling.

-But if decay gets into the pulpy material inside your tooth, it create problems that can cause you to lose your tooth.
+But if decay gets into the pulpy material inside your tooth, it creates problems that can cause you to lose your tooth.
 It can even move to the bone that supports your tooth, causing a painful abscess.

 Trusted Rochester, MN dentist Dr. Gores can save your tooth with a root canal by:

 - Removing all of the infection from your tooth

 - Sterilizing your tooth’s roots and the canals found inside it